meilisearch/documentation/create/how_to/updating.md

 Before creating your dump, make sure that your [dump directory](/reference/features/configuration.md#dumps-destination) is somewhere accessible.
 By default, dumps are created in a folder called `dumps` at the root of your MeiliSearch directory.

 ::: note
-If you are running MeiliSearch in a service using `systemd`, like AWS or a DO droplet, the dumps folder can be found at the root directory, `cd /`.
+If you are running MeiliSearch in a service using `systemd`, like AWS or a DO droplet, the dumps folder can be found in the configuration file directory, `cd /var/opt/meilisearch/dumps`.
 :::

 If you're unsure where your MeiliSearch directory is located, try this: